 For decades, these economic doctrines – of Hayekian laissez-faire capitalism and Keynesian state-regulated capitalism – have been presented as the only possible alternatives.
 This was especially the case after the collapse of the planned economy in the USSR, and the supposed “end-of-history”.

-Today we hear calls for “jobs, investment, and growth”; words that have become the mantra of the labour movement leaders who promise an “alternative to austerity”.
-But the dichotomy of “austerity vs. growth” is a false one.
-These words are presented as polar opposites, but in reality they simply represent two ideological wings of the same capitalist class –monetarism and the Keynesianism – neither of which has a real solution to the crisis – a crisis of capitalism.
+But this dichotomy of ‘the free market and austerity’ vs. ‘government support and growth’ is a false one.
+These ideas are presented as polar opposites – but in reality they simply represent two ideological wings of the same capitalist class: monetarism and Keynesianism.
+And neither offers a genuine solution to the crisis – a crisis of capitalism.

 Who was Keynes?

 “In theory, we assume that the laws of the capitalist mode of production develop in their pure form.
 In reality, this is only an approximation; but the approximation is all the more exact, the more the capitalist mode of production is developed and the less it is adulterated by survivals of earlier economic conditions with which it is amalgamated.”
-(Capital, Volume III, chapter 10; Marx)
+(Marx, Capital, Volume III, chapter 10)

 Keynes despised this rentier economy, which he saw as being a great destabilser of the whole economic system: